Netcracker/DRNavigator/documentation/Architecture.md

 # Monitoring

-To check metrics from running `site-manager` can be used `/metrics` endpoint.
-Output has prometheus specific format and intended for external monitoring system.
+Metrics can be checked by running `site-manager` and using the `/metrics` endpoint.
+The output has prometheus specific format and is intended for an external monitoring system.

 ```
 curl   --silent \
        --request GET \
        https://site-manager.example.com/metrics
 ```

 # SiteManager Contract

 The following API should be implemented by Cloud Service to be operated by SiteManager:
 * Custom Resource
 * REST API

-##  Custom Resource for stateful
+##  Custom Resource for Stateful

 CR SiteManager description: